Best Life Insurance for Parents (2025)

 Choosing the right life insurance policy as a parent can feel overwhelming, but this guide makes it easier.
 Whether you're protecting young children or covering final expenses for aging parents, the sections below walk you through your options.
 From comparing term and whole life coverage to evaluating cost, service and long-term value, this guide helps you find a plan that fits your family's needs.

 Buying life insurance for your parents helps cover possible end-of-life expenses, such as medical and funeral costs.
-However, purchasing a policy for your parents isn't as simple as getting a policy for yourself.
+However, buying coverage for your parents isn't as simple as getting a policy for yourself.
 There are multiple steps you need to accomplish.

 1. 1